 Not only do we offer support to individuals currently receiving treatment at our facility, but also to those who have completed their rehab programs and are working on their sobriety on their own.
 We understand that no matter how much we prepare our patients for sober living outside of rehab, the transition can be awkward and stressful.
 They may fear making certain changes or doubt their abilities to stay sober on their own.
 To avoid relapse and to help alumni who want or require extra support after rehab, we offer an alumni program.

-Contact us today for more information about our therapy programs or drug and alcohol treatment.
+Contact us today for more information about our options for addiction treatment and therapy in Pennsylvania.